Nanda-Kishore-V/lightwriting/README.md

 sudo pip install pyyaml
 ```

-Also install `convert`, a command line utility ny imagemagick to convert text to images.
+Also install `convert`, a command line utility by imagemagick to convert text to images.

 ### Usage